Loop Quantization and Symmetry: Configuration Spaces: Applications to Loop Quantum Gravity

 \bcorr Assume that the sets $\Pf_\cosm$ and $\Pf_\grav$ of paths used in the cosmological and the gravity case, respectively, consist of linear paths and their concatenations only.
 Denote by $\Laenge_\cosm$ and $\Laenge_\grav$ the set of all lengths occurring in $\Pf_\cosm$ and $\Pf_\grav$.
 Then \bgl \clg(\Laenge_\cosm) = \alg_1 & \text{ and } & \clg(\Laenge_\grav) = \setabb^\ast \alg_2 \,. \egl In particular, we have \bgl \setabb^\ast \alg_2 \teilmenge \alg_1 & \aequ & \vollspan_\Z L_\grav \teilmenge \vollspan_\Z L_\cosm \egl and \bgl \text{$\setabb^\ast \alg_2 \teilmenge \alg_1$ dense} & \aequ & \vollspan_\Z \Laenge_\cosm = \vollspan_\Z \Laenge_\grav \,. \egl \ecorr \bpf The parallel transport along a straight line $\gamma$ with $\norm{\dot\gamma} = 1$ for the connection $c \invzush$ is given by $\e^{-c \invzush(\dot\gamma) \laenge(\gamma)}$.
 As $\sin(c \laenge(\gamma))$ and $\cos(c \laenge(\gamma))$ are linear combinations of the matrix elements of that function, we have $\charact_{\laenge(\gamma)}\in\alg_1$.
 Hence $\clg(\Laenge) \teilmenge \alg_1$.
 On the other hand, such parallel transport functions along straight paths generate here the parallel transport functions along arbitrary paths.
 As the former ones are contained in $\clg(L)$ and the latter ones generate $\alg_1$, we have $\alg_1 = \clg(L)$.

 The case of $\alg_2$, i.e., that of full gravity is completely analogous.

 \epf

 \bpf[Proposition \ref{prop:embed-matrix}] \bunum \item To prove the injectivity of $\iota_1 : \R \nach \quer\R$, observe that in each case (up to Exception \ref{except1} above) there exist straight paths of incommensurable lengths.
-As they lead separate the points in $\R$, Proposition \ref{prop:rendall} gives injectivity. \item The injectivity of $\iota_2 : \A \nach \Ab$ in the indicated cases is proven similarly.
-Observe here that the smooth connections in each case are separated by the spin-network functions along respectively admitted paths.
+As they separate the points in $\R$, Proposition \ref{prop:rendall} gives injectivity. \item The injectivity of $\iota_2 : \A \nach \Ab$ in the indicated cases is proven similarly.
+Observe here that the smooth connections in each case are separated by the parallel transport matrix functions along respectively admitted paths.
 (See Appendix \ref{app:separate} for a proof).